Alibaba rival JD.com to be valued at up to $24.6 billion in IPO

 JD.com and other web-based retailers operate in the sizeable shadow of Alibaba, which controls nearly 80 percent of China's internet shopping market.

-JD.com, earlier known as 360Buy, has raised $2.23 billion in the past six years from investors including the Ontario Teachers' Pension Plan and Saudi billionaire Prince Alwaleed bin Talal's Kingdom Holding Co.
+JD.com, earlier known as 360Buy, has raised $2.23 billion in the past six years from investors including the Ontario Teachers' Pension Plan and Saudi billionaire Prince Alwaleed bin Talal's Kingdom Holding Co 4280.SE.

 The company counts hedge fund Tiger Global Management and DST Global funds among others among its top stakeholders.